paphko/mmm-weatherchart/README.md

-# Module: weatherchart
+# Magic Mirror Module: mmm-weatherchart
-This MagicMirror modules allows you to show a weather diagram provided by http://www.yr.no
+This [MagicMirror2](https://github.com/MichMich/MagicMirror) module allows you to show a weather diagram provided by http://www.yr.no

 ## Installation